-The student mentor network brings together more experienced students with those new to higher education to share their knowledge and experience.
-The network provides training and a structure for more experienced students to help those new to the university.
-The mentor – mentee relationship is an informal one with meetings taking place in cafes and other informal spaces.
+The student mentoring brings together more experienced students with those new to higher education to share their knowledge and experience.
+Mentoring support provides training and a structure for more experienced students to help those new to the University.
+Mentoring can take place through the formation of study groups, by providing presentations to new students, or as one to one mentoring.
 There is also the option to meet online or by email with mentors when they are based at another campus.
 Mentoring helps all students, but we are particularly interesting in how it can help students from a widening participation background.
 Find out more about mentoring here.

 Student support is continually enhanced, and always with a view to widening participation students.
 In keeping with the overall aims of widening access at the University, student support for widening access students is mainstreamed.
 Of particular benefit to widening access students has been:

 - The Essential Student Skills project.
 The project sought to level the playing field and offer all students the same high quality study skills resources via an online portal.
 The resources are designed to cover the whole student journey and are generic in nature.